 19 S. 69th Street,

-12 people favorited this theater
+13 people favorited this theater

 The sturdy copper base which held the iconic metal rooftop tower was removed in 2009 and was replaced by a skeletal metal feature to support the tower.
 However, the rooftop tower was removed on August 13, 2019 due to structural safety issues.
 The ‘TOWER’ name letters and ball on top were donated to a local museum.
 It is uncertain if the sign will be recreated.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.